rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 Subtyping is related to Object Orientation.
 OO programming has an appeal of simplicity and I was seduced by it for many years.
 It took me a long time to realize that OO is not that simple.
 Today, I think about OO as very complex.
 Even language designers often get it wrong (this series has provided a lot of evidence for this statement in the context of TypeScript).
+The first 3 parts of this series could have been alternatively titles "Dangers of OO with examples in TS"[^OO].
-This comment should be filed under IMO as many developers disagree.
+This negative view of OO should be filed under IMO as many developers disagree.

+[^OO]: This was not intentional.
+In fact, I have not realized until finishing the series that many compilation gotchas I have presented in Part 1 are rooted in OO.

 Before continuing reading pass this code, please try to implement (at least in your head) the `amIFooOrBar` function: